Link us!

 Telegraph.co.uk.

-Whether we are talking TERMINATOR, ALIENS, TERMINATOR 2, THE ABYSS or TRUE LIES, Cameron is a man seemingly uncomfortable with non-white people.
+Whether we are talking THE TERMINATOR, ALIENS, TERMINATOR 2, THE ABYSS or TRUE LIES, Cameron is a man seemingly uncomfortable with non-white people.

-I personally don't know the man, never even talked to him.
+I personally don't know the man, never talked to him.
 All I have to go on is his work.

-For example, how does Neytiri know that Jake is fake?
-It seems that, in the future, nearly every human is white, save for a very few background extras, one soldier, Private Fike (Sean Anthony Moran, blink and you'll miss him), one scientist, Dr. Max Patel (Dileep Rao: DRAG ME TO HELL), who has about four lines and 30 seconds out of a 2 hour and 40 minute movie.
+It seems that, in the future, nearly every human is white, save for a very few background extras, one soldier, Private Fike (Sean Anthony Moran, blink and you'll miss him) and one scientist, Dr. Max Patel (Dileep Rao: DRAG ME TO HELL), who has about four lines and 30 seconds out of a 2 hour and 40 minute movie.
 So all of the hybrid-Na'vi like Jake, Grace, and Norm are thin lipped Na'vi hybrids.
 Cameron cast all of the lead Na'vi primitives using minority actors.
-Why would James cast only minority actors as all of the major alien characters in his movie HE wrote, Directed, Produced, Edited, and had full control over, unless he felt that minorities do a great job of physically appearing like primitive tree dwellers?

 You think I'm kidding?

 Of the five lead Na'vi who have speaking roles, four of them are African American - Zoe Saldana (PIRATES OF THE CARIBBEAN: THE CURSE OF THE BLACK PEARL), CCH Pounder (END OF DAYS), Laz Alonso (CONSTANTINE, CAPTIVITY), Peter Mensah (also dies in 300) - and one is American Indian actor, Wes Studi (DEEP RISING).
 Moran and Rao are basically background extras with a few lines.
 There is only one minority actor in this movie who plays a human who has an actual, pivotal role and appreciable time in this movie and that's Michelle Rodriguez (RESIDENT EVIL) who plays Trudy Chacon.
-So guess what happens to her?

 She dies.